 Our walk proceeded to the Jardin Alpin.
 With its maze-like paths, it could easily be named after Borges’s book The Garden of Forking Paths.
 This garden can be seen to symbolise the Internet’s ‘pure’ architecture with many ‘forking paths’ for Internet traffic.
 Some time ago, the concept of the Internet was created as part of a scientific push by the US government to close the perceived scientific gap triggered by the launch of Sputnik in 1957.
 At that time, NASA and DARPA were established.
 The first ideas for the Internet started to develop in the 1960s as a decentralised network that could survive even a potential nuclear attack by the Soviet Union.
 The idea behind the Internet was that messages could be forwarded from point A to point B as long as there was any available connection.
 Thus, if direct lines between New York and Los Angeles were cut, the Internet would find another feasible link, for example via Alaska or any other point.
 This conceptual logic was codified in the TCP/IP protocol which is behind the Internet.

 The Internet as the Alley

-This technical diversity of the Internet remains hypothetical as long as Internet traffic is concentrated in a few fiber optic cables.
+This technical diversity of the Internet remains hypothetical as long as Internet traffic is concentrated in a few fibre optic cables.
 The technical possibility of choosing diverse paths loses relevance, if just one or two cables connect a country with the rest of the world.
-The Internet is also increasingly centralised by the dominant positions of Internet companies, such as Google, Apple, Facebook, - Twitter, and Amazon (GAFTA).
+The Internet is also increasingly centralised by the dominant positions of Internet companies, such as Google, Apple, Facebook, – Twitter, and Amazon (GAFTA).
 The central alley in Jardin Botanique metaphorically represents this new, much more centralised Internet.
 The five big trees in the center of the road can be seen as the entities which communicate, organise, and monitor the Internet.